-For our first attempt at making matcha with the machine, we set it to the lowest setting and pressed start.
+For our first attempt at making matcha green tea with the machine, we set it to the lowest setting and pressed start.

 The Cuzen Matcha Maker began to make a grinding noise, but it was not loud at all.
 We were expecting it be much louder.